 - Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project.
 Describe plans to address weaknesses in the rigor of the prior research that serves as the key support for the proposed project.
 Describe the experimental design and methods proposed and how they will achieve robust and unbiased results.
-Unless addressed separately in the Resource Sharing Plan, include how the data will be collected, analyzed, and interpreted, as well as any resource sharing plans as appropriate.
+Include how the data will be collected, analyzed, and interpreted, and reference any Resource Sharing Plans as appropriate.
 Resources and tools for rigorous experimental design can be found at the Enhancing Reproducibility through Rigor and Transparency website. - For trials that randomize groups or deliver interventions to groups, describe how your methods for analysis and sample size are appropriate for your plans for participant assignment and intervention delivery.
-These methods can include a group- or clusterrandomized trial or an individually randomized group-treatment trial.
+These methods can include a group- or cluster-randomized trial or an individually randomized group-treatment trial.
 Additional information is available at the Research Methods Resources webpage. - Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims. - If the project is in the early stages of development, describe any strategy to establish feasibility, and address the management of any high risk aspects of the proposed work. - Explain how relevant biological variables, such as sex, are factored into research designs and analyses for studies in vertebrate animals and humans.
 For example, strong justification from the scientific literature, preliminary data, or other relevant considerations, must be provided for applications proposing to study only one sex.
 Refer to the NIH Guide Notice on Sex as a Biological Variable in NIH-funded Research for additional information. - Point out any procedures, situations, or materials that may be hazardous to personnel and the precautions to be exercised.
-A full discussion on the use of select agents should appear in the Select Agent Research attachment below. - If research on Human Embryonic Stem Cells (hESCs) is proposed but an approved cell line from the NIH hesc.ncm cannot be chosen, provide a strong justification for why an appropriate cell line cannot be chosen from the registry at this time.
+A full discussion on the use of select agents should appear in the Select Agent Research attachment below. - If research on Human Embryonic Stem Cells (hESCs) is proposed but an approved cell line from the NIH hESC Registry cannot be chosen, provide a strong justification for why an appropriate cell line cannot be chosen from the registry at this time.